mmistakes/jekyll-theme-basically-basic/example/_posts/2012-03-14-layout-excerpt-generated.md

   - content
   - excerpt
   - layout
+last_modified_at: 2017-03-09T12:32:16-05:00
 ---

 This is the post content.
-Archive-index pages should display an auto-generated excerpt of this content.
+Archive-index pages should display an [auto-generated excerpt](https://jekyllrb.com/docs/posts/#post-excerpts) of all the content preceding the `excerpt_separator`, as defined in the YAML Front Matter or globally in `_config.yml`.

-## Headline Goes Here

 Be sure to test the formatting of the auto-generated excerpt, to ensure that it doesn't create any layout problems.